lipenco/rgsoc-blog/source/posts/2014-02-21-on-agile-rails-education.md

 ---

 Programming languages is like songs, we like the one we know.
+If you have experience with Ruby, you will most likely be tempted to try Coffescript -  a language that compiles into JavaScript.

-There is one reason why coffessscript is so beautiful.
-It was inspired by Ruby language.
-It is amazing how some of its’ idioms make so much sense.
+There why Coffessscript will allure you so easily is that it was inspired by Ruby language.
+It embraces Ruby's simplicity, readability and even some idioms.

-No more semicolons, optional parenthesis and curly braces, no comas, white space sensitive - these are only beginning of benefit coffescript has to offer.
+No semicolons, optional parenthesis and curly braces, no comas - it's only a beginning.

-## Here are the 8 indisputable reasons to love coffeescript:
+### Here are the 8 indisputable reasons to love Coffeescript: